Kidney Cancer Treatment in Dallas, TX

 For a majority of patients who are diagnosed with kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure is very effective in removing cancerous tissue while inflicting minimal side effects on the patient themselves.
 Each case is very unique, so patients will need to consult with Dr. Moskowitz about all available treatment options and which method will be best for them specifically.

-If you have more questions about kidney cancer, or believe that you may be at risk, consult with Dr. Mitchell Moskowitz today by calling (972) 566-5400 to schedule an appointment in Dallas or Plano, or request an appointment through our secure online form.
+If you have more questions about kidney cancer, or believe that you may be at risk, consult with Dr. Mitchell Moskowitz today to schedule an appointment in Dallas or Plano.
+Request an appointment through our secure online form.